bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-A short summary and explanation of the fundamental decisions and solution strategies, that shape system architecture.
+"A short summary and explanation of the fundamental decisions and solution strategies, that shape system architecture.
 It includes

 -   technology decisions